chrishumboldt/Webplate/README.md

 The body tag style attribute is used to prevent CSS style snapping on load and is highly recommended.

 #### Cockpit File Loading
-All web projects include a combination of CSS and Javascript and Rocket makes it incredibly easy to load these using a simple configuration file.
+All projects include a combination of CSS and Javascript and Rocket makes it super easy to load these using a simple configuration file.
 You can find this file at <b>rocket/cockpit.json</b>.
-Below is an example of what you might typically see.
+Below is a basic example.

 ```json
 {